Kumarbi: Song of Silver

 The classification of the Song of Silver as a part of the cycle is not universally accepted.
 The text does not explicitly refer to kingship among the gods or to the defeat of the eponymous figure, Silver, and the assumptions that it structurally resembled other myths belonging to the Kumarbi Cycle, while considered plausible, is only conjectural.

 In the beginning, the narrator praises Silver, crediting “wise men” as the source of information about him.
 Daniel Schwemer interprets him as the personification of the metal he represented.
 He is described as a son of a mortal woman and a god described as the “father of Urkesh”, presumed to be Kumarbi.
 Silver’s name is written without the so-called divine determinative, and according to Alfonso Archi the myth most likely reflects the belief that a couple consisting of a deity and a mortal would have mortal offspring.

 Other boys mock Silver because he was raised without a father.
 However, he is not actually an orphan, as his father has merely abandoned him.
 His mother eventually fearfully reveals to him that his father is Kumarbi, that his siblings are Teshub and Šauška, and that he should head to Urkesh, but when he reaches this city, he learns that he is gone from his house, and instead wanders the mountains.
-The rest of the myth is poorly preserved, but according to Hrry Hoffner’s restoration Silver confronts the heavenly gods, bringing the sun and the moon down from heaven temporarily.
+The rest of the myth is poorly preserved, but according to Harry Hoffner’s restoration Silver confronts the heavenly gods, bringing the sun and the moon down from heaven temporarily.
 Despite initial success he was presumably subsequently defeated.